arthurrasmusson/Token-Intercept/README.md

 ### Run Your Application

 Run your script as you normally would.
-The token_intercept module will redirect API calls to your local vLLM server.
+The token_intercept module will redirect API calls to your local vLLM or TensorRT-LLM server.

 ### Usage Example
 Suppose you have the following script using OpenAI's API: